leenajvp/ScriptableNPCs/README.md

 # ScriptableNPCs
-Personal project to experiment with different type of scriptable NPC characters
+Personal project to experiment with different type of scriptable Boids and simple enemies.